wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-30!

+-   !begin-bullet!
--   Many `glance()` methods now return a `nobs` column, which contains the number of data points used to fit the model! (#597 by
+    Many `glance()` methods now return a `nobs` column, which contains the number of data points used to fit the model! (#597 by
     @vincentarelbundock)

+    !end-bullet!
+-   !begin-bullet!
--   `tidy()` no longer checks for a log or logit link when `exponentiate = TRUE`, and we have refactored to remove extraneous `exponentiate` arguments.
+    `tidy()` no longer checks for a log or logit link when `exponentiate = TRUE`, and we have refactored to remove extraneous `exponentiate` arguments.
 If you set `exponentiate = TRUE`, we assume you know what you are doing and that you want exponentiated coefficients (and confidence intervals if `conf.int = TRUE`) regardless of link function.

+    !end-bullet!
+-   !begin-bullet!
--   We now use `rlang::arg_match()` when possible instead of `arg.match()` to give more informative errors on argument mismatches.
+    We now use `rlang::arg_match()` when possible instead of `arg.match()` to give more informative errors on argument mismatches.

+    !end-bullet!
+-   !begin-bullet!
--   The package's site has moved from https://broom.tidyverse.org/ to https://broom.tidymodels.org/.
+    The package's site has moved from https://broom.tidyverse.org/ to https://broom.tidymodels.org/.

+    !end-bullet!
+-   !begin-bullet!
--   Revised several vignettes and moved them to the tidymodels.org website.
+    Revised several vignettes and moved them to the tidymodels.org website.
 The existing vignettes will now simply link to the revised versions.

+    !end-bullet!
+-   !begin-bullet!
--   Many improvements to consistency and clarity of documentation.
+    Many improvements to consistency and clarity of documentation.

+    !end-bullet!
+-   !begin-bullet!
--   Various warnings resulting from changes to the tidyr API in v1.0.0 have been fixed. (#870)
+    Various warnings resulting from changes to the tidyr API in v1.0.0 have been fixed. (#870)

+    !end-bullet!
+-   !begin-bullet!
--   Removed dependencies on reshape2 and superseded functions in dplyr.
+    Removed dependencies on reshape2 and superseded functions in dplyr.

+    !end-bullet!
+-   !begin-bullet!
--   All documentation now links to help files rather than topics.
+    All documentation now links to help files rather than topics.

+    !end-bullet!

 !end-bullets-30!